jrhubott/homebridge-homeseer/README.md

 ## B. Overview of Recent Changes and Additions

+## *New in 2.3.12* - Stricter Type Checking, offValue

+There code now applies stricter checking to your config.json file.
+Invalid accessory property names are now checked on a per-type basis and will now throw an error.

+Additionally, an "offValue" configuration is now allowed for Switches, Outlets, Fans and Lightbulbs.

 ## **New in 2.3.11** - Valve Timers & Types, Thermostat Fixes

 The "Valve" type has been enhanced to allow selecting of the type of valve (using config.json parameter valveType: ); allowed values are 0= Generic, 1=Irrigation, 2=Shower Head, 3=Water Faucet.
 As of iOS 11.3, the only effect is that a setting of 1  will change the Icon displayed in the Home app.
 All other setttings use the same icon.